 How to Celebrate Barbecue Month

-Since barbecuing is not a difficult method of cooking, this is a great month for you to try it out – even if you’re not really much of a cook!
-Dust off the barbecue and get your friends and family round for a feast.
+Since barbecuing is not a difficult method of cooking, this is a great month for anyone to try it out – even those who are not really much of a cook!
+Consider these ideas for joining in and celebrating Barbecue Month: